BMW 507

-The BMW 507 is a grand touring convertible that was produced by German automobile manufacturer BMW from 1956 until 1959.
-Initially intended to be exported to the United States at a rate of thousands per year, it ended up being too expensive, resulting in a total production figure of 252 cars and heavy financial losses for BMW.
+The BMW 507 is a luxury grand touring convertible that was produced by German automobile manufacturer BMW from 1956 until 1959.
+Originally planned for export to the United States at thousands per year, the car proved too costly, leading to just 252 units produced and major financial losses for BMW.
+Decades later, however, at least three dozen surviving examples became highly coveted at public auctions, making them the most valuable BMWs ever built in the brand’s 100+ year history.

 Development

-The BMW 507 was conceived by U.S. automobile importer Max Hoffman who, in 1954, persuaded the BMW management to produce a roadster version of the BMW 501 and BMW 502 saloons to fill the gap between the expensive Mercedes-Benz 300SL and the cheap and underpowered Triumph and MG sports cars.
+The BMW 507 was conceived by American automobile importer Max Hoffman who, in 1954, persuaded the BMW management to produce a roadster version of the BMW 501 and BMW 502 saloons to fill the gap between the expensive Mercedes-Benz 300SL and the cheap and underpowered Triumph and MG sports cars.
 BMW engineer Fritz Fiedler was assigned to design the rolling chassis, using existing components wherever possible.
 Early body designs by Ernst Loof were rejected by Hoffman, who found them to be unappealing.
 In November 1954, at Hoffman's insistence, BMW contracted designer Albrecht von Goertz to design the BMW 503 and the 507.

 Thirty-four Series I 507s were built in 1956 and early 1957.
 These cars had welded aluminium fuel tanks of 110 L capacity behind the rear seats.
 These large tanks limited both boot space and passenger space, and gave off the smell of fuel inside the car when the soft top was up or the hardtop was in place.
 Series II and later 507s had fuel tanks of 66 L capacity under the boot, shaped around the space for the spare tyre.